top of page

 • Day of arrival:

-• When you arrive at CPMC Davies or the surgery center, check in with the admissions office and you will be escorted to the Ambulatory Surgery Unit.
+• When you arrive at the hospital or the surgery center, check in with the admissions office.
 Here, you will change into a gown and a nurse will check your vital signs, paperwork, obtain your surgical consent, insert an IV, and assist with other pre-surgical activities

 • Your belongings will remain in the unit until surgery is finished.
-Please avoid bringing valuables.
+Avoid bringing valuables.

 • Right before surgery:

-• You will meet the anesthesiologist and see your surgeons in the Ambulatory Surgery Unit and confirm/review the surgical plans and answer questions.
+• You will meet the anesthesiologist and see your surgeons in the Preop Holding Unit and confirm/review the surgical plans and answer questions.

 • Patients may be asked to empty their bladder or remove glasses/dentures/jewelry (ear rings) before being transported to the operating room.